-I first became aware that I had a problem and that I was using the toilet to pass water more frequently at night.
-In fact over the period of let’s say four to six weeks my visit to the toilet steadily increased to maybe ten to twelve times per night.
+I first became aware that I had a problem when I was using the toilet to pass water more frequently at night.
+In fact over the period of let’s say four to six weeks my visits to the toilet steadily increased to maybe ten to 12 times per night.
 As a consequence I was not getting a good night’s sleep.
 So, I made an appointment to see my GP who advised me that I needed to see a specialist.

 For most of my adult life I have had private health insurance so I contacted Spire Cheshire Hospital and I was given an appointment with Mr Azi Samsudin, consultant urologist within two days of making the call.
 I have always used Spire Cheshire Hospital, as I know I will receive first class help and advice.

 At my consultation, Mr Samsudin examined me and gave me a flow test.
 He then prescribed two different types of medication and after a day or so (or let me say a night or so), I felt like I needed less visits to the toilet.
 After a few weeks of taking these tablets I felt that they had stopped working so I made another appointment to see Mr Samsudin.
 On this visit he pointed out to me that he had recently been performing a new procedure called Urolift and he advised me that in his opinion I was a suitable candidate and it would achieve the desired affect for me.
 An appointment was then made for me to have the procedure at Spire Cheshire Hospital.

 It’s now three months since I had the procedure and I have no regrets, my visits to the toilet are back to normal and I am now getting a good night’s sleep.

 I cannot praise Mr Samsudin and the staff at the Spire Cheshire enough for their professional approach and the way I have been treated.